Skip to main contentSkip to docs navigation

 }

 // 2.
-Optional: settings overrides
+Optional: settings overrides use the `with (...)` syntax

-// $enable-component-shadows: true;
+// $enable-component-shadows: true,

 3. Import the JavaScript and load the stylesheet from src/js/main.js.